Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Haloacetic acids are five haloacetic acid compounds (HAA5), which form when disinfectants react with natural organic matter in the water.

-Yes - this is not an emergency.
-If it had been an emergency, you would have been notified immediately.
+Yes.
 The health risks associated with haloacetic acids are only seen after many years of exposure to levels above the MCL.
 With the exception of haloacetic acids, the water in Clover Hill III meets all other state and federal drinking water requirements.

 Most home treatment systems, including a refrigerator filter (using activated carbon) or a drinking water filter (using activated carbon), which reduce chlorine, also reduce HAA5.